lkthomas/amber-cli/README.md

 ## What future features are planned?

+* Save historical prices to a CSV file.
 * Daemon mode to emit price or usage data on a regular interval.
+* Other output formats aside from JSON.
 * Sending price alerts to local devices.
-* Sending data points to Grafana cloud.
 * Working with Home Assistant.